differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Marginals

 A marginal for a subset of attributes counts the number of records in the dataset that match each setting of possible values.
 It is essentially a histogram over a subset of attributes.
-Marginals can easily be obtained in ABC using the `project` and `datavector` functions.
+Marginals can easily be obtained in MBI using the `project` and `datavector` functions.
 For example:

 {% highlight python %}
 >>> data.project('relationship').datavector()